sobhansahaf/RFID-Lock-System-Using-Arduino/README.md

 * **_OK() / _ERROR()** → Feedback indicators
 ---
 ## **EEPROM Structure**
-The EEPROM stores up to **10 card IDs**, each occupying a 32-byte block.
+The EEPROM stores up to 10 card IDs, each occupying a 32-byte block.
 Slot 11 is used as a reference for empty space detection.

 ---
 ## **Usage**
 1. Power on the system.